Electric Vehicle Fast Charger Replacements

 Project Description

-These new fast chargers will enhance charging speeds, increase reliability, and provide some protection against repeated incidents of vandalism and cable theft.
+We are working to replace Direct Current (DC) fast chargers for electric vehicles at nine locations across our service area.
+These new fast chargers will enhance charging speeds, increase reliability, and provide additional protection against repeated incidents of vandalism and cable theft.

 What's Happening Now?